tinyhttp/tinyhttp/packages/markdown/README.md

 - `prefix` - URL prefix to add to routes and remove from file paths
 - `stripExtension` - remove `.md` (or `.markdown`) extension from markdown files.
 Enabled by defaults.
 - `markedOptions` - initial [marked](https://github.com/markedjs/marked) options to be used by the handler.
+- `caching` settings for `Cache-Control` header.
+Disabled by default.

 ## Example